A Few Tips on How to Make your Website Accessible for Blind Visitors

 540208P2080002

-Now imagine a blind who is using a screen reader encounters the image.
-What he will hear are those meaningless letters and numbers in your alt text.
+Now imagine a blind person using a screen reader encountering an improperly labeled image.
+Instead of useful information, they would hear a string of meaningless letters and numbers from your alt text.

-I’m sure the blind would appreciate it better if he or she encounters an image with a description like in this last image.
+I’m sure a blind person would appreciate it more if they encountered an image with a description like the one in this last example.

 Conclusion